FAIR Data Train general architecture

 1 Introduction

 The main goal of the FDT general architecture is to define a set of behaviours, interfaces and protocols to improve interoperability among data sources and data processing services.
 To fulfill this goal, this document contains a set of specifications to help developers to build new applications or to extend the functionality of their existing applications in a way that these applications can also be part of the FAIR Data Train ecosystem.
-The enviosined scenario is the one with a multitude of trains, stations and client applications independently created and able to interact with one another because they all follow the same base guidelines (interfaces, protocols, representation formats, etc.).
+The envisioned scenario is the one with a multitude of trains, stations and client applications independently created and able to interact with one another because they all follow the same base guidelines (interfaces, protocols, representation formats, etc.).

 1.1 Purpose